brandleadership/jb_landingpage/README.md

 will notice, the element names will partially be the BSI Element names of the initial setup (and again, this cannot be changed).
 To facilitate your work, the BSI Element folder names have been adapted to match the respective Element Name labels of the BSI Editor.
-Use the folder names, combined with the word doc illustrating the mapping in this repository, to quickly identify the elements / dropzones.
+Use the folder names, combined with the word doc illustrating the mapping in this repository, to quickly identify the elements / allowed elements for dropzones.